Expansion of the Community Freezer Program in Hopedale

 Issues Affecting Access To Wild Food In Hopedale

-Wild foods like salmon, arctic char, geese, duck, berries, and caribou are vital to the diet of Hopedale residents.
+Wild food harvested from the land and sea — like salmon, arctic char, geese, duck, berries, and caribou — is the preferred food of many residents in Hopedale.
 Caribou is considered a particularly important resource in Hopedale, but a decline in the George River Caribou herd, and a subsequent hunting ban on caribou, is affecting hunters' access to wild food.

 Concurrent to these issues, many residents of Hopedale work full time jobs and have less time than they traditionally had to hunt, fish, and forage, or, as mentioned, they simply can no longer afford to.
 As a result, traditional food skills and knowledge are being lost and not handed down a generation.

-Climate change is also changing things for Northern communities.
+Climate change is also changing access to food in Northern communities.
 Changes in sea ice behaviour, including earlier spring break up, as well as stronger and more frequent stormy conditions, affect a hunter’s ability to get around by boat and foot.
 Climate change is also altering the predictability of animal migratory behaviour in traditionally hunted game.

 The Community Freezer Program In Hopedale